btbristow/bookstore-management-api/docs/reference/delete-orders.md

 sidebar:
   nav: "docs"
 ---
-Use `DELETE` with the `orders` endpoint to remove orders from a store's order management system—for example, to cancel an order.
+Use `DELETE` with the `orders` endpoint to cancel orders or remove them from the order management system.

 ## Request

-To `DELETE` an order using curl, enter `curl -X DELETE http://{server_url}:{port}/orders/{id}` with your server and port and a valid order `id`.
+To `DELETE` an order enter `curl -X DELETE http://{server_url}:{port}/orders/{id}` with your server and port and a valid order `id`.

 ## Response

-The following sections list the success and error responses that the `DELETE orders` method supports.
+The following sections describe possible responses from the `orders` endpoint when using the `DELETE` method.

 ### Success response

-A successful `DELETE` returns `200 OK` along with the complete order object that was deleted.
+A successful `DELETE` returns `200 OK` with the deleted order object.

 ### Error response

-An error response contains one of the following HTTP status codes.
+An error contains one of the following HTTP status codes.

 | Status Code             | Description                                       |
 |-------------------------|---------------------------------------------------|